mohsenoid/Android-Interview-Questions/JAVA.md

    * LinkedList is better for working with stacks mostly, or when working with buffers.
    * ArrayList is best for working with indexes.

-4. #### What is the difference between HashSet, HashMap and Hashtable?
+4. #### What is the difference between HashSet, HashMap, and Hashtable?
 How do they behave in a multi-threaded environment?

    - ##### Hashtable

-   Hashtable is basically a data structure to retain values of key-value pair.
+   Hashtable is a data structure to retain values of key-value pairs.

    - It does not allow null for both key and value.
 It will throw NullPointerException.
    - Hashtable does not maintain insertion order.
 The order is defined by the Hash function.
 So only use this if you do not need data in order.